Capillary/ecom-api-document/source/includes/_order.md

 paymentType* | string | The payment type used for the order - OBT (Online bank transfer),  TPG (Third party gateway), Credit, GV (Gift voucher) and so on gatewayId* | string | Gateway id through which the payment is made channelType | string | The channel from which the order is placed.
-For example: amazon, myntra skipDeliveryAreaValidation | boolean | Specify `true` to validate delivery location before order creation, `false` to ignore validating
+For example: amazon, myntra skipDeliveryAreaValidation | boolean | Specify `true` to validate delivery location before creating the order, `false` to ignore validation

 ### Sample Validation Messages